dhis2/developer-portal/CONTRIBUTING.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+Need to fetch external documentation?
+Run `yarn fetch-external-docs` and then `yarn start`.

 ### Build

 ```console
 yarn build
 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.
+It will also automatically update external documentation.

 ## Website